Man robbed on CTA Red Line train on Near North Side

-The man, 57, was on a train near the 800 block of North State Street about 3:30 a.m. when someone took his wallet and struck him on the top of the head with a bottle, police said.

-A man was robbed Monday morning on a CTA Red Line train on the Near North Side.
+A man was robbed on a CTA Red Line train on the Near North Side early Monday.

 No one was in custody.